ReginaldErzoah/DataOps-MLOps-Projects/README.md

 Building and deploying data apps using ML models and other data tools.

 Below is a log of projects so far.
-More details are in their respective repositories.
+For more details on each project, check their main repos.

 1. Credit Card Fraud Detection App.
 [Repo Link](https://github.com/ReginaldErzoah/Credit-Card-Fraud-Detection-App)
 2. SegmenAI - Customer Segmentation App.
 [Repo Link](https://github.com/ReginaldErzoah/SegmenAI)